hatdropper1977/john.soban.ski/content/nft-value-prop.md

 Slug: nft-value-prop
 Status: published

-NFTs provide an immutable record of ownership for digital assets, verified by the global Ethernet Blockchain.
+NFTs provide an immutable record of ownership for digital assets, verified by the global Ethereum Blockchain.
 The Blockchain tracks ownership of NFTs until the end of human civilization.

 2021 ushered in speculative mania in every conceivable investment and collecting category.
 Real Estate, Stocks, Precious Metals, Comic Books, Pokemon Cards, Graded Video games and Crypto Currency hit all time highs (ATH), with some hitting a new ATH on a weekly basis.
 Investors, bored from government imposed house arrest had more time and money (due to stimulus checks or lack of commuting fees) to gamble in high risk money plays.